Discovery flight cockpit experience at Desert Skies Aviation

 • Residency: Must reside in Arizona (proof required)

-Good News: Students can begin accumulating flight hours and complete ground school well before their 16th birthday.
+Good news: Students can begin accumulating flight hours and complete ground school well before their 16th birthday.
 By the time they're eligible to solo, they'll already have substantial experience.

 Follow these simple steps to begin using ESA funds for your child's aviation education.